Adobe bricks are created from a mixture of sand, silt, and clay. This soil form is mixed with water and exposed to the sun for drying.

 Tips and Warnings

 Do not replace adobe mortar with lime or cement mortar.
-Also, do not use regular bricks, concrete blocks, or cinderblocks to replace adobe bricks.
+Also, do not use regular bricks, concrete blocks, or cinderblocks to replace your adobe bricks.

 Moreover, if you see any crumbling walls or major cracks that can’t be repaired easily, do not try fixing these structural problems on your own.
-These should be left to professionals.

 Can Adobe Bricks be Painted – Tips and Tricks